 The slot opens with the proposer publishing the beacon block, which locks the payload contents to a specific block hash.
 Attesters vote on that consensus block early in the slot without touching the payload.
 Somewhere around the middle of the slot the builder reveals the full payload (blobs get their own, later deadline), and the PTC attests that the payload matching the committed hash arrived in time.
 The rest of the slot belongs to execution: nodes apply the payload and update state, and execution validity is checked against the next block instead of blocking this slot’s attestations.

-The exact second marks are still being tuned on devnets, but the shape is settled, and two properties of it matter enormously for MEV: the payload is committed at the slot boundary, and it becomes public only mid-slot.
+The exact second marks are still being tuned on devnets, but the shape is settled, and two properties of it matter enormously for anyone who trades on chain state: the payload is committed at the slot boundary, and it becomes public only mid-slot.

 Building becomes a capital business.
 Unconditional payment means your beacon chain balance has to cover your bids, and while the registry minimum is small, bidding competitively on a high-value block means parking serious collateral on-chain and eating its opportunity cost.
 Expect consolidation pressure, and expect new financial plumbing around it; some relays are already positioning themselves as capital providers that re-sign bids for a fee rather than as auctioneers.